Minedykkerkommandoen: Selection and training

-General selection separates out those who do not have physical and mental abilities to start the clearance diver course.
-A candidate must contest a strength test, fitness test and a water stress test.
+General selection separates out those who do not have the physical and mental abilities to start the clearance diver course.
+A candidate must pass a strength test, fitness test and a water stress test.

 After passing the general selection, an applicant attends the main selection, performed in the winter.
 It comprises physical and mental exercises with little food and little sleep.
 Few of those who enter get through.

 Following selection, the potential operator starts basic training for 12 months at the Norwegian Naval Diving School, Dykker- og froskemannskolen.
-This training involves all basic disciplines required to serve as a clearance diver.
-After training, the candidates who are eligible for operational service are transferred to MDK, to become an EOD operator.
+This training involves all of the basic disciplines required to serve as a clearance diver.
+After training, the candidates who are eligible for operational service are transferred to MDK, to become EOD operators.
 Further training is conducted domestically or abroad, at allied training facilities.
+However, they are also trained in some level of CQB and combat tactics necessary for use in an emergency, and trained in maritime search and rescue.